Vingegaard wins stage 11 to take lead from Pogacar

 Jonas Vingegaard launched a stunning attack on the final climb of stage 11 to claim the Tour de France lead from defending champion Tadej Pogacar.

-The 152km mountain stage from Albertville was set to be Pogacar's biggest test yet in this year's race.
+The 151.7km Alpine stage lived up to its billing as a day when the overall contenders would go head to head.

-And Jumbo-Visma's Vingegaard, who was 39 seconds adrift of Pogacar in third, burst clear for the 25-year-old's first Tour stage win atop Col du Granon.
+And Jumbo-Visma's Vingegaard, who was 39 seconds adrift of Pogacar in third, burst clear for the 25-year-old's first Tour stage win, atop Col du Granon.

 The Dane leads by more than two minutes with Pogacar narrowly further back.